dpatelcs33/Python-File-Server/README.md

 ## Dependencies:

-> Linux : python 3.8 / pip3 --> **Using included virtualenv "env" can lead to problems.
-Use at your own risk**
+> Linux : python 3.8 / pip3
-> Windows: python 3.7 (python 3.8 on windows breaks Tornado's IOLoop and multiprocessing implementations)
+> Windows: python 3.7 (python 3.8 on windows breaks Tornado's IOLoop (fixed in PR #7) and multiprocessing implementations)
 >
 > **Setting up a new python 3.8 virtualenv on linux and then using `pip install -r requirements.txt` is highly recommended**
 >